OCB7D2D/ElectricityLamps/README.md

-# OCB Electricity Lamps - 7 Days to Die (DMT/Harmony) Addon
+# OCB Electricity Lamps - 7 Days to Die (A20) Addon

-This (Harmony) Mod adds new light blocks that support coloring, dimming and beam angle adjustments (for spotlights only).
-You will need [DMT][11] already installed in your game folder to pick-up the harmony dll from this mod.
+This (A20) Mod adds new light blocks that support coloring, dimming and beam angle adjustments (for spotlights only).

 https://community.7daystodie.com/topic/25582-new-and-better-electric-lamplight-blocks-dmtharmony/